robot5000-design/ms2/documentation/final-testing.md

 H1000px | y | y | y

 - In addition, each page is checked for responsiveness using Chrome Dev Tools infinitely adjustable sliding re-sizer tool.
 From 280px (Samsung Galaxy Fold) up to full width 1536px on a 4k laptop.
 The 404 page not included in the above table was checked this way.
 - If the height is less than 1000px the header is hidden during questions.
 - If the height is less than 750px the screen scrolls to show the next question button.
+Except if question type is boolean.
 - No problems are found.